Published byDr. Rosa Ma. Montezuma : February 6, 2026.

 Specialists checklist

-- Implantology and rehabilitation: demonstrable experience in complex implants, All-on-4, bone regeneration, and complete rehabilitations.
+- Implantology and rehabilitation: demonstrable experience in complex implants, all-on-4 and all-on-6, bone regeneration and complete rehabilitations.

-- Endodontics and periodontics: focused on saving teeth and preparing the mouth for major treatments.
+- Endodontics and periodontics: aimed at saving teeth and preparing the mouth for major treatments.

 - Orthodontics: mastery of braces and Invisalign/invisible orthodontics, with digital planning.

-- Dental aesthetics: experience in smile design, veneers, and high aesthetic resins.
+- Dental esthetics: experience in smile design, veneers and high esthetic resins.

-- Pediatric dentistry: specific programs for children and families, friendly area, and communication with parents.
+- Pediatric DentistryChildren’s and family specific programs, friendly area and communication with parents.

 The minimum you should see